coder/docs/setup/installation.md

 1. [Enable dev URL usage](../admin/devurls.md).
 Dev URLs allow users to access the web servers running in your workspace.
-To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.
+To enable, provide a wildcard domain and its DNS certificate and update your Helm chart accordingly.
 This step is **optional** but recommended.

 1. After you've created the pod, tail the logs to find the randomly generated